Photodetector

 A photodetector salvaged from a CD-ROM drive.
-The photodetector contains three photodiodes, visible in the photo (in center).
+The photodetector contains three photodiodes, visible in the photo (the black squares arranged along the diagonal, in the very center).

 Photodetectors, also called photosensors, are devices that detect light or other forms of electromagnetic radiation and convert it into an electrical signal.
 They are essential in a wide range of applications, from digital imaging and optical communication to scientific research and industrial automation.
 Photodetectors can be classified by their mechanism of detection, such as the photoelectric effect, photochemical reactions, or thermal effects, or by performance metrics like spectral response.
 Common types include photodiodes, phototransistors, and photomultiplier tubes, each suited to specific uses.
 Solar cells, which convert light into electricity, are also a type of photodetector.
-This article explores the principles behind photodetectors, their various types, applications, and recent advancements in the field.

 History

 The development of photodetectors began with the discovery of the photoelectric effect by Heinrich Hertz in 1887, later explained by Albert Einstein in 1905.
 Early photodetectors, such as selenium cells invented in the late 19th century, were used in light meters and telegraph systems.
 The 1930s saw the invention of photomultiplier tubes, enabling the detection of faint light signals, which revolutionized fields like nuclear physics and astronomy.
 The mid-20th century brought semiconductor-based photodetectors, such as photodiodes and phototransistors, which transformed industries like telecommunications and computing.
 Today, advancements continue with high-speed detectors and quantum technologies.